 2. Email Deliverability Issues

-One of the biggest downfalls to relying on your WordPress host for emails is deliverability issues.
+One of the biggest downfalls to relying on your host for emails is deliverability issues.
 According to ReturnPath’s Email Deliverability Benchmark Report, 21% of opt-in emails never make it to the inbox.
-Hitting your customer’s inbox relies upon a multitude of factors, from ISPs, bounce rates, MTAs, the originating IP address of the sender, etc. Third-party email marketing software platforms and transactional email services are set up and configured in such a way that they can greatly increase your odds of hitting your customer’s inbox.
+Hitting your customer’s inbox relies on a multitude of factors, from ISPs, bounce rates, MTAs, the originating IP address of the sender, etc. Third-party email marketing software platforms and transactional email services are set up and configured in such a way that they can greatly increase your odds of hitting your customer’s inbox.
 They also have entire teams working day and night to ensure their emails reach their destinations and that their IPs aren’t blacklisted.

 Here are a couple additional examples of things they do: